Telefonica/cross-platform-actions/README.md

 # Versions

-Actions in this repository adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-During the release process, tags for the whole version, plus latest, major and minor versions are created, so, you can use next syntax to define the version to use:
+This repository adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+During the release process, tags for the whole version, plus latest, major and minor versions are created, so, you can use next syntax to define the version to use.
+For example:

 * `Telefonica/cross-platform-actions/deploy-platform@v1` - You will use the version `v1.x.x`, keeping up to date with minor and patch releases automatically (recommended).
 * `Telefonica/cross-platform-actions/deploy-platform@v1.1` - You will use the version `v1.1.x`, keeping up to date with just patch releases automatically.